 In total, their loans must not exceed $70,000 if they attended a four-year program, or cannot exceed $25,000 for a two year.
 If they don’t qualify, graduates are encouraged to utilize the Department of Education’s flexible repayment programs to help.

 Ultimately, Kosir cautioned that while the refinancing options are helpful, it is a finalized solution.
-Graduates who elect to use SELF will lose all federal repayment benefits if they choose to consolidate their loans.
+Graduates who elect to use SELF will lose all federal repayment benefits if they choose to consolidate their loans as they will turn into private student loans after.
 The program should only be considered if interest rates are simply making monthly payments too high.

 At the least, this is a beneficial program for many that have high debt and high interest rates.
 Repaying student loans can present numerous challenges and thousands go into default if they don’t have the assistance they need.
 Hopefully this will allow Minnesota graduates to get things back on track in face of monetary turmoil.